owenBeresford/oab1-conf/README.md

 This is a project I need, not a project that I have.

 Requirements :
+* bashrc and related
+* SSHrc and bash macros
 * vim conf
 * vim plugins
 * spell check stuff